Sistemo v0.6.0: Web Dashboard

 sistemo network create production

-# Deploy VMs onto it
+# Deploy machines onto it

 # api and worker can reach each other